KAST Card

 Fund Protection

-KAST explicitly states that funds are not insured by government deposit protection schemes.
+KAST Card explicitly states that funds are not insured by government deposit protection schemes.
 In the event of failure, bankruptcy, or liquidation, users may not be protected and may not recover funds, as they become unsecured creditors.

 Technical Details